Download The FREE Printable Guitar Action Gauge Ruler Here

-If you’re planning on setting up your guitar, there are a few tools that come in really handy to get the right measurements.
-Without them, you’ll never really be 100% on point.
-I looked online for a Guitar String Action Gauge and they roughly cost around $20.
+If you're planning on setting up your guitar, there are a few tools that come in really handy to get the right measurements.
+Without them, you'll never really be 100% on point.
+I looked on online for a Guitar String Action Gauge and they roughly cost under $10 for just the card but if you want a whole kit it can be somewhere around $30.
 The problem was that I needed to setup this guitar and bass right away but I would have had to order it online and wait for them to ship it to me before I can set it up correctly.

 Anyway, back to string action on your guitars; If the action is set too high, you're going to have to press down on the strings a lot more and a lot harder in order to hit your notes which can be frustrating and tire your fingers a lot faster.
 If your action is too low, your strings will rattle when they hit the frets and your music will sound like shit.
 No, I mean worse than it already does.
 And no one wants that, right?!